 \begin{remark} This is not a partial form of global reconstruction.
 Rigidity islands are the maximal regions of a phase on which boundary collapse cannot occur, and they play a central structural role.
-They are precisely the loci of exact reconstruction, the canonical base points for duality, and the natural anchors for deformation and obstruction theory. \end{remark}
+They are the loci where reconstruction proceeds without boundary collapse, the canonical base points for duality, and the natural anchors for deformation and obstruction theory. \end{remark}